biochem-fan/NDKmol/README.txt

-NDKmol - Molecular Viewer on Android NDK
+NDKmol - Molecular Viewer on Android NDK and iOS

 == About ==